hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/scan-values.yaml`` as follows:

 - Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
+- Replace `persistence.password` with the value you set in ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/postgres-values.yaml``.

 An SV node includes a validator app so you also need to configure that.
 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/validator-values.yaml`` as follows: